gkvs/gkvs-cpp/README.md

 Generic Key-Value Storage

 ### Vision
-* Federated tables
+* Federated tables (external clusters: Aerospike, Redis)
+* Internal tables (engine: RocksDB)
-* Zero-config
+* Zero-config (everything configured by Lua scripts, supports remote config)
-* Written on C/C++ (for 5 nines and low latency)
-* Network interface GRPC (Sync and Async)
-* All client languages are supported
+* Server written on C/C++, client on Java
+* Raft consensus algorithm to manage nodes
+* Protocol on gRPC/Protobuf
+* Schema-less, all data in msgpack (binary JSON)
 * Automatic load-balancer
 * Failover support
 * Multi datacenter support
-* All traffic is encrypted by SSL
+* No plain traffic, always SSL

 ### API Design

-* Key is byte array NOT NULL
+* Key is byte array or it's hash, NOT NULL
-* Value is byte array NOT NULL
+* Value is byte array in msgpack, NOT NULL

-SLA Operations:
+Basic Operations:
-* Get - gets value (and version) by key, if not found return null
+* get - gets value (and metadata) by key, if not found return null (not error)
-* Put - puts not null value by key (can not put null values)
+* put - puts value by key
-* CompareAndPut - puts not null value by key and checks version
+* compareAndPut - puts value by key only if version match
-* Remove - removes value by key
+* remove - removes value by key

-SLA Multi Operations:
+Bulk Operations:
 * multiGet - gets values in a batch

+Stream Operations:
 * getAll - gets values as stream
 * putAll - puts values as stream
 * removeAll - removes values as stream

-NON SQL Operations:
-* Scan - query all key-value pairs with some conditions, supports bucket selection ( buckerNumber = hash(key) % n)
+* scan - query all key-value pairs with some conditions

-PIT (Point In Time) support if configured:
-* Stores all values as Map<timestamp, value> map
-* Put - calls map.put(timestamp, value)
-* Remove - calls map.remove(timestamp, value)
-* Get - calls map.filter(pit <= request_pit).max(pit), if request_pit not defined, then pit = Current.timestamp();
-* Scan - the same as Get
+### Errors

+All errors are passthrough to client.

 ### Build

-Build and install in local system:
+Required libraries:
 * Protobuf 3.5.1
 * GRPC 1.2.0
 * Aerospike Client